GabeStah/ply/README.md

 ## Description

-Description is a template for generating the description text for an Item.
+Description is a template for generating the description text for an Video.
 The text of a Description will consist of a mix of normal text and keyword insertion points or [shortcodes] to indicate where programmatic information should be inserted.

 An example Description block might look like so: